unlight/asmt-javascript-questions/README.md

 - Is there multi-threading in JavaScript?
 - What is immutability?
 Why do you need it?
 How can you ensure immutability in JavaScript?
 - Please, talk about ES2015 modules, what ES2015 modules exports?
 What is the difference between commonjs modules and ES2015 modules?
+- As you know ES6 classes are just syntactic sugar.
+What happens in reality when you create class A?
+What happens when you want inherit class B from class A?

 ### CSS
 - What is specificity in CSS?